 Watershed Public Charter School (WPCS) uses innovative hands-on curriculum in core subjects, and links disciplines together into larger multidisciplinary projects.

 What makes WPCS’ curriculum unique?

-Art, drama, dance, music, language and physical education (specials) will be available on a rotating basis.
+Art, music, and physical education (specials) will be available on a rotating basis.
 Students will also participate in “Innovation Time” weekly, giving them the opportunity to self direct a project in our Innovation Space.
 Our instructional team has worked hard to ensure that these special subjects are also integrated into core content areas as well.

 Will my child receive adequate instruction in core subjects?

 Yes, students at WPCS will learn all of the same grade level standards that they would learn at any public school.